 From June to September Martin Island is the home of a large number of Australian fur seals.
 Seals are one of the most exciting creatures you can ever scuba dive with.
-All they wish to do is play with you, and if you don’t wish to play with them then they will fine someone else to play with.
+All they wish to do is play with you, and if you don’t wish to play with them, then they will find someone else to play with.

 During the time of the year when seals are vacationing on Martin Island, I operate the boat in and out of Port Kembla Harbour on a regular basis.
 The seals are located only a 10-minute boat ride from Port Kembla Harbour pickup.